AhmedSherbeeny/APIProject/README.md

 ### APIProject

-#### Discrption
+#### Description

 This project was a graduation project in my course i was taken, it's an API project working depend on a class library, you give it numbers and it will calculate the numbers with three function, the Avarage, the Smallest number, the Largest number.

-The Class libarary carry the fuuncations, and the API value controller carry the business logic. and i make the class library as a dependancy.
+The Class library carry the funcations, and the API value controller carry the business logic. and i make the class library as a dependency.

 #### Code View

-In the below points i will put parts from the code i use in the Class libarary and the API
+In the below points i will put parts from the code i use in the Class library and the API

   * Class Library